multani/gcp-changelog/content/looker/index.md

 ### Fixed

 An issue has been fixed where, when dashboard filters were updated, column widths could resize on table visualizations that included pivoted values.
 This feature now performs as expected.

-### Fixed

-An issue has been fixed where non-string values that were entered in the expression element of the `dynamic_fields` section of a LookML dashboard could cause the LookML validator to crash.
-This feature now performs as expected.

 ### Feature